dan-leo/masters/thesis/v8/3_design.md

 |      | 3712      |      | (48, 59) |          |
 |      | 3564      |      |          | (34, 32) |

-More than one tower proves that Intra-Frequency Cellular Reselection works as expected.
+In Table \ref{tbl:nw_parameters} we see three towers on the MTN-ZTE network.
+More than one tower at the same frequency or EARFCN proves that Intra-Frequency Cellular Reselection works as expected.

 [](../../../masters/code/tests/plotterk/Signal_power_Cell_ID_plot.png)